 - Setups for ArcGIS Server, Portal for ArcGIS, ArcGIS Data Store, and ArcGIS Web Adaptor.

 - License files for authorizing your software.
-This will include an authorization file for ArcGIS Server and a .json file for authorizing portal members and apps.
+This will include an authorization file for ArcGIS Server and a .json file for authorizing organization members and apps.

 - A trusted certificate for enabling HTTPS.